 At the Re-inventing TV — a gathering of experts at CUNY, in which I was invited to present, VICE News Editor-In-Chief Jason Mojica speaking to Jeff Jarvis offered his take on a prototype VICE story.

 Mojica mentioned the Bride Kidnapping in Kyrgyzstan and that immediacy and the untidiness of the story were important.

-VICE’s success is built on some straight forward fundamentals and that it is using the web for exactly the common sense reasons a non-traditional media entity ought to use it, when there are no regulatory constraints [read my 2006 article for UK Press Gazette.]
+VICE’s success appears to, amongst others, be built on some straight forward fundamentals and that it is using the web for exactly the common sense reasons a non-traditional media entity ought to use it, where there are no regulatory constraints [read my 2006 article for UK Press Gazette.]

 In Mediabriefing’s article, Vice talks about experimenting.
 Yes!
 And it’s paid off handsomely, but terms such as ‘authentic’ require more decoding.
-What do you mean by authentic?
+What do we mean by authentic?

 The history of media and youth has consistently shown how youth culture continually pushes at tradition.
 Takes James Dean’s angst; Anti-Vietnam demos; MTV; the emergence of Hip Hop; The Face Magazine and YBA who said fuck the British art establishment and became rich themselves.